VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: The Construction Pipeline

 \section{The \method Construction Pipeline}

-\method (\textit{Verified Theses and Statements}) is a multimodal and multilingual benchmark for evaluating Multimodal Automated Fact-Checking (MAFC) systems.
-It consists of real-world claims combining text, images, and videos, and is designed as a \emph{dynamic} benchmark that is extended quarterly. \method is constructed via a seven-stage pipeline enabling large-scale, standardized claim acquisition and annotation.
+\method (\textit{Verified Theses and Statements}) is a dynamic, multimodal, and multilingual benchmark for evaluating Multimodal Automated Fact-Checking (MAFC) systems.
+It gets extended with recent, real-world claims each quarter, combining text, images, and videos.
+The data is gathered via a seven-stage pipeline enabling large-scale, standardized claim acquisition and annotation.

 LLMs have proven to be reliable enough for automated annotation~\cite{khatiwada2025MultimodalMultiLabelElectionContext}.
-Across stages, we employ LLMs from the GPT~5~\cite{openai2025GPT5SystemCard} and \textsc{Gemini~2.5}~\cite{google2025Gemini3Pro} families as these represent the state of the art in multimodal language modeling at the time of data collection, achieving leading performance in image and video understanding tasks, respectively.
-We select model sizes based on task complexity (see App.~\ref{app:llms} for LLM version numbers).
+Across stages, we employ LLMs from the GPT~5~\cite{openai2025GPT5SystemCard} and \textsc{Gemini}~\cite{google2025Gemini3Pro} families as these represent the state of the art in multimodal language modeling at the time of data collection, achieving leading performance in image and video understanding tasks, respectively.
+We select model sizes based on task complexity and model availability (see App.~\ref{app:llms} for the used LLM versions).
 For multi-step reasoning, we apply chain-of-thought prompting; for generation tasks, we use few-shot in-context examples to constrain output style.
-Please refer to the supplementary material for the prompts.
-Figure~\ref{fig:concept_figure} summarizes the seven stages we are going to describe next---App.~\ref{app:method_details} contains additional details.
+Please refer to the code release for the prompts.
+Fig.~\ref{fig:concept_figure} summarizes the seven autonomous stages we are going to describe next---App.~\ref{app:method_details} contains additional details.